-Gravitational sedimentation particle size analysis methods are among those in current use for determining size distribution of many powders.
-Typically, the gravitational methods apply to samples in the 0,5 μm to 100 μm size range and where the sedimentation condition for a Reynolds number < 0.25 is satisfied.
+Centrifugal sedimentation particle size analysis methods are among those in current use for determining size distribution of many powders.
+Typically, centrifugal methods apply to samples in the 0,1 μ m to 5 μ m size range and where the sedimentation condition for a Reynolds number < 0,25 is satisfied.

-No single method of size analysis can be specified to cover the many different types of material encountered, but it is possible to recommend procedures that may be applied in the majority of cases.
-The purpose of this part of ISO 13317 is to obtain upporting in procedure for any gravitational method selected to facilitate comparisons of size analysis made in different laboratories.
+No single method of size analysis can be specified to cover the many different types of material encountered, but it is possible to recommend procedures that may be applied to the majority of cases.
+The purpose of this part of ISO 13318 is to obtain unformity in procedure of centrifugal methods in order to facilitate comparisons of size analysis made in different laboratories.

-Gravitational sedimentation methods may be undertaken:
+Centrifugal sedimentation methods may be undertaken:

-- as part of a research project involving an investigation of the particle size distribution of a material; - as part of a control procedure for he production of a material where the particle size distribution is important; - as the basis of a contract for the supply of material specified to be within stated specification limits.
+- as part of a research project involving an investigation of the particle size distribution of a material; - as part of a control procedure for the production of a material where the particle size distribution is important; - as the basis of a contract for the supply of material specified to be within stated specification limits.